Brian-Demon/omniauth-intuit-oauth2/README.md

 ## Installation

-Usage is as per any other OmniAuth 2.0 strategy.
+Usage is like any other OmniAuth 2.0 strategy.
 So let's say you're using Rails, you need to add the strategy to your `Gemfile` along side omniauth:

 Add this gem to your application's Gemfile: